03 Apr Two Tips on How to Get Your SERPs Back After an SEO Rankings Drop

-SEO experts know how difficult ranking sites can be.
-Today, your sites could deliver huge traffic to your clients with high CTR, but tomorrow they could plummet.
+SEO experts know how difficult seo ranking sites can be.
+Today, your sites could deliver huge traffic to your clients with high CTR, but tomorrow they could plummet when searching on SERP.

 What happened?
 Did Google have an update or what it a manual report?
 Did someone plagiarize my content or did I lose backlinks?
 Is there a problem with the code or site structure?